All posts

 Documentation maintenance

 Contractor agreements and W-8BEN collection.
-Founders who pay foreign contractors are required to collect Form W-8BEN (Certificate of Foreign Status) from each foreign payee.
-This form establishes the contractor's foreign status and determines whether withholding applies.
-Without it, the founder is technically required to withhold 30% of payments to foreign persons.
-The structural gap: many founders pay foreign contractors via Wise or PayPal without collecting W-8BEN forms, creating a documentation absence that becomes relevant if the payments are examined.
-For more on the documentation that authorities examine, see The Documentation Gap: What Authorities See.
+If you pay foreign contractors, you're required to collect Form W-8BEN from each one.
+This establishes their foreign status and determines withholding.
+Without it, you technically owe 30% withholding on payments to foreign persons.
+In practice, many founders pay contractors via Wise or PayPal without collecting W-8BENs.
+That works fine until someone examines the payments.
+See The Documentation Gap: What Authorities See.

 Banking and financial records.
-Transaction records, bank statements, and payment processor reports form the evidential backbone of every filing.
-The general retention period for tax-relevant records is three years from the filing date (matching the standard IRS audit window), but extends to six years if there is a substantial understatement of income, and indefinitely for fraud or unfiled returns.
-FBAR records carry a five-year retention requirement.
-The pattern suggests that maintaining seven years of complete financial records covers most domestic scenarios, but international records with indefinite retention requirements for unfiled obligations create an asymmetry.
+Transaction records, bank statements, and payment processor reports are the evidential backbone of every filing.
+General retention: three years from filing (matching the IRS audit window), six years for substantial understatement of income, and indefinitely for fraud or unfiled returns.
+FBAR records: five years.
+Seven years of complete records covers most domestic scenarios.
+But if you have unfiled international obligations, retention requirements are indefinite, and that asymmetry catches people.

 The compound effect of missed obligations

-Each missed filing or documentation gap is individually manageable.
-The structural problem is compounding.
+Any single missed filing is manageable.
+The problem is compounding.

 Penalty accumulation.
-A founder who missed FBAR filings for three years has three separate violations, each assessed independently.
-At up to $10,000 per account per year for non-willful violations, a founder with two reportable accounts has a potential penalty exposure of $60,000 — for an information filing that carries no tax payment.
-LLCs themselves may have separate FBAR obligations when they hold foreign accounts or when the owner has signature authority — see Does Your LLC Need to File FBAR? for the entity-level analysis.
+Miss FBAR for three years and you have three separate violations, assessed independently.
+Two reportable accounts times three years at $10,000 each: $60,000 potential exposure, for an information filing that carries no tax payment.
+LLCs may have separate FBAR obligations when they hold foreign accounts or the owner has signature authority.
+See Does Your LLC Need to File FBAR?.

 Statute of limitations implications.
-The standard IRS audit window is three years from the filing date.
-But for international information returns (Forms 5471, 8865, 8938), the statute of limitations on the entire tax return remains open as long as the information return is unfiled.
-This means a founder who forgot to file Form 5471 in 2020 has an open statute of limitations on their entire 2020 return — not just the foreign corporation reporting, but every item on the return.
+The standard IRS audit window is three years from filing.
+But for international information returns (Forms 5471, 8865, 8938), the statute of limitations on the entire tax return stays open as long as the information return is unfiled.
+Forgot Form 5471 in 2020?
+Your entire 2020 return is still open.
+Not just the foreign corporation reporting.
+Every item on the return.

 Downstream complications.
-Missed filings in one domain surface in others.
-A business sale requires representations about compliance history.
-A visa application may require tax return transcripts.
-A bank loan application requests entity documentation in good standing.
-A new business partner's due diligence examines the existing structure.
-Each of these events can make previously invisible compliance gaps suddenly visible — and the compressed timeline of these events rarely allows for orderly remediation.
+Missed filings surface when you least expect them.
+I've seen this firsthand: a business sale requires compliance representations.
+A visa application needs tax return transcripts.
+A bank loan wants entity documentation in good standing.
+A new partner's due diligence examines your structure.
+These events make invisible gaps suddenly visible, and the compressed timelines rarely allow for orderly cleanup.

 Voluntary disclosure.
-The IRS offers programs for founders coming into compliance: the Streamlined Filing Compliance Procedures (for non-willful violations), the Delinquent International Information Return Submission Procedures, and the formal Voluntary Disclosure Practice.
-Each has different requirements, different penalty structures, and different levels of protection.
-The structural observation is that these programs exist precisely because the compliance gap is common enough to warrant a systematic remediation path.
+The IRS offers programs for catching up: Streamlined Filing Compliance Procedures (non-willful violations), Delinquent International Information Return Submission Procedures, and the formal Voluntary Disclosure Practice.
+Each has different requirements, penalties, and protection levels.
+The fact that these programs exist at all tells you how common the gap is.

 What this means for your structure

-The compliance environment for cross-border solo founders is not a single obligation with a single deadline.
-It is a matrix of overlapping requirements, administered by different authorities, on different schedules, with different penalty structures for non-compliance.
-The surface area of this matrix expands with each jurisdiction touched, each entity formed, and each income stream established.
+Cross-border compliance is not a single obligation with a single deadline.
+It's a matrix of overlapping requirements from different authorities, on different schedules, with different penalties.
+Every new jurisdiction, entity, and income stream expands the surface.

-The most common structural gap is not deliberate non-compliance.
-It is incomplete awareness of what applies.
-A founder who has mapped their US tax filing obligations but not their FBAR obligations, their entity maintenance but not their state nexus exposure, their domestic compliance but not their foreign country reporting — that founder has a partial map of the full picture.
+The most common gap is not deliberate non-compliance.
+It's partial awareness.
+You've mapped your US tax filings but not your FBAR obligations.
+Your entity maintenance but not your state nexus exposure.
+Your domestic compliance but not your foreign country reporting.
+You have half the picture.

-The cost of completing the map before an inquiry is a fraction of the cost of completing it under pressure.
-The obligations exist whether or not they are mapped.
-The deadlines pass whether or not they are known.
-The penalties accumulate whether or not the founder was aware.
-The timing trap analysis examines how deferral itself compounds this exposure.
-For founders in their first year, the first-year decision map sequences these obligations month by month.
+Completing the map before someone asks is a fraction of the cost of completing it under pressure.
+The obligations exist whether you've mapped them or not.
+The timing trap analysis covers how deferral compounds the exposure.
+If you're in your first year, the first-year decision map sequences these obligations month by month.

 Visual: Cross-Border Compliance Calendar Overview